Face Covering Policy

 Face coverings that cover the mouth and nose are required indoors.
 Face coverings are required outdoors when social distancing is not possible.

 Face coverings are not required when:

-- In dining areas, when seated and dining.
+- In dining areas, while eating and drinking.

 - Outdoors when social distancing is possible.

-- Those unable to wear a face covering due to a medical condition will be directed to Disability Support Services (DSR).
+- Those unable to wear a face covering due to a medical condition will be directed to Disability Support Resources (DSR).

 - The university will provide two face coverings to each employee, and one to each enrolled student.
 Faculty, staff and students are responsible for laundering their face coverings and properly disposing of one-time use masks

 - Compliance will be facilitated primarily through proactive, ongoing education, communication, modeling and reduction of barriers.

 - As part of the education plan, the Division of Student Affairs is working with a group of student leaders to create a culture of safety, wellness, inclusivity, respect and accountability.

 - A toolkit which includes videos and articles about face coverings, advice to faculty, and frequently asked questions is available.